M66B/FairEmail/FAQ.md

 <br />

 <a name="faq81"></a>
-**~~(81) Can you make the background of the original message dark in the dark theme?~~**
+**(81) Can you make the background of the original message view dark in dark themes?**

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23user-content-faq81)

-~~The original message is shown as the sender has sent it, including all colors.~~ ~~Changing the background color would not only make the original view not original anymore, it can also result in unreadable messages.~~
+The original message view will use a dark background when using a dark theme for Android version 10 and later.

+For Android before version 10 Google removed this feature from the [Android System WebView](https://play.google.com/store/apps/details?id=com.google.android.webview), even though it worked fine in most cases.
+Please see [this issue](https://issuetracker.google.com/issues/237785596) (requires a Google account login) requesting to restore this feature again for more information.

 <br />